Madhushree766/Python_docker/README.md

     python app.py
 4. open the maongo-express "localhost:8081"
 5. open the browser and type "localhost:5000" to access the application
-6. Registre and tehn can acess the registerd candidates in the moango DB.
+6. Register and then can acess the registerd candidates in the mongo DB.

-    "Hence it demonstrates the how the docker containers works"
+   "Hence can access the data stored in mongoDB without installing it in the system."